stephendolan/site/src/writing.md

 ---

 <ul>
-  {% for post in collections.posts.resources %}
+  {% for post in collections.writing.resources %}
     <li>
       <a href="{{ post.relative_url }}">{{ post.data.title }}</a>
     </li>